 Kong: Skull Island updates the classic tragedy by giving us what we have longed for since 1933.
 At the cost of diminishing the poignancy of the story.

 Yup, how the big ape was gunned down remains one of the worst cinema tragedies for me, ever since I cried bucket of tears watching the 70s remake with my parents.
-I want King Kong to live.
-I want him to, ahem, get the girl too.
+I wanted King Kong to live.
+I wanted him to, ahem, get the girl too.

 PS: There is an 80s sequel in which King Kong lives, subtly named King Kong Lives.
 What I mean is King Kong lives in the original movie.
 (Did I just repeat the phrase thrice?!)